netsight/Products.sqlpfgadapter/README.txt

 Introduction
 ============

+The goal for this package is:

+- to make SQL storage from PloneFormGen easy
+- to be usable with collective.megaphone

+To achieve this, we create a new PloneFormGen action-adapter_.
-This product allows to store PloneFormGen_ form data in a MySQL database.
+This uses SQLAlchemy_ (collective.lead_) to save the form data to the database.
-(It may also work for other SQL dialects also.)
+(SQLAlchemy should work on most SQL dialects.)

 You could also save PFG data in SQL by using a Z SQL Method as an after-validation script, as described in the SQL-CRUD-tutorial_.